 Leading or coaching a sports team

-These are just a few examples, so have a think about what you've achieved personally.
+These are just a few examples, so have a think about what you've achieved academically, personally and professionally.

 How to track your achievements

-If you track your achievements on a regular basis, your future self will thank you.
+If you track your accomplishments on a regular basis, your future self will thank you.
 You never know what opportunity could be around the corner, so rather than throwing together a last-minute list (which will almost certainly miss key points and cause stress), it's better to maintain an ongoing record.
-That way, you'll be prepared to apply and avoid the small things that could stop you from getting a promotion, and instead be able to find a new role or negotiate your salary at a performance review.
+That way, you'll be prepared to apply, avoid the small things that could stop you getting promoted, and be able to find a new role or negotiate your salary during a performance review.

-Where should you list awards and achievements on your CV?
+Where should you list awards and accomplishments on your CV?

-There are two main ways of listing awards and achievements on your CV.
+There are two main ways of listing awards and accomplishments on your CV.
 Firstly, you could create one specific achievements section, right under your profile.
-This works well for those who are looking for their first job, who have no awards or who are struggling to identify many work-related achievements.
+This works well for those who are looking for their first job or those struggling to identify many work-related achievements.

-You may also like to make a reference to your awards in your personal statement, particularly if you have a prestigious one.
-It never hurts to sneak in a reference to your 'award-winning' performance!
+Top tip: Refer to any awards in your personal statement or cover letter, particularly if it's a particularly prestigious one.
+It never hurts to sneak in a reference to your “award-winning” performance!

 How should you list awards and achievements on your CV?

 The achievements sections should always be bulleted.
-The bullet points not only helps the reader to pick out key points but also forces you to write concisely.
+The bullet points not only help the reader to pick out key points, but also force you to write concisely.
 One or two lines per achievement is plenty, with around three to six achievements per role.

-Start each bullet in your CV with an action verb, such as delivered, succeeded, accomplished, saved, increased and so on.
-Then state the positive outcome for the business, ideally, by quantifying the results.
+Start each bullet in your CV with an action verb, such as delivered, succeeded, accomplished, saved, increased, and so on.
+Then state the positive outcome for the business by quantifying the results.
 Saying you increased sales by £5,000 is far better than saying you increased sales.
 You can also include a brief summary of how you achieved this.

 - Delivered a £15,000 increase in revenue by providing staff training on upselling

-- Exceeded challenging sales targets by 34% by building positive customer relationships
+- Exceeded challenging sales targets by 34% by building long-term customer relationships

 - Led the store to achieve recognition as the best performing in the region

-- Launched a new product which exceeded sales forecasts by 20%, having coordinated both on- and off-line campaigns
+- Launched a new product which exceeded sales forecasts by 20%, having coordinated on- and offline campaigns

-- Increased Twitter followers by 15% and Facebook followers by 25% by developing engaging content
+- Increased Facebook followers by 25% and X followers by 15% by developing engaging content

 - Secured internal promotion from Marketing Assistant to Marketing Executive, having independently managed a product rebrand